The modules use a Parameter class that acts as a rudimentary two-way adapter.

 Any concrete params class that inherits from the Parameters base class will be able to use the method shown above.

-You see, the BIG-IQ code-base will require situations where the concrete Parameters classes themselves will be responsible for reading data from the remote device.
+The BIG-IQ code-base sometimes requires the concrete Parameters classes themselves to be responsible for reading data from the remote device.

-This is because, in many circumstances, we cannot know all of the resources and their attributes that we need to deal without, without querying for data using a resource attribute itself as input.
+This is because, in many circumstances, you cannot know all of the resources and their attributes without querying for data using a resource attribute itself as input.